wukaixingxp/Gomuku/README.md

 # Gomuku
-Final project for the CS311-- Gomuku Computer AI
+Final project for the CS111 Intro to Computer Science-- Gomuku Computer AI